-In PY2022, among small and medium-sized audit firms etc. that had been notified of inspection results by the CPAAOB in past program years, the CPAAOB collected reports from one audit firm for which about one year had passed since the notification in order to confirm the improvements that had been made to address the findings notified as the inspection results.
+In PY2023, among small and medium-sized audit firms etc. that had been notified of inspection results by the CPAAOB in past program years, no audit firms were required to monitor the status of their response to the notified problems, and therefore, the CPAAOB did not collect reports after a certain period of time has passed since the notification of inspection results.

 iv.
-Collection of reports from audit firms in need of particularly urgent remediation In PY2022, three firms assessed as "unsatisfactory and in need of immediate remediation" continually reported the status of their improvements.
-Also, two firms assessed as "unsatisfactory and in need of immediate remediation" as results of inspections conducted in PY2022 submitted their reports simultaneously with the notification of inspection results.
+Collection of reports from audit firms in need of particularly urgent remediation In PY2023, seven firms assessed as "unsatisfactory and in need of immediate remediation" as results of inspections conducted in PY2020 and PY2022 continually reported the status of their improvements.
+Also, two firms assessed as "unsatisfactory and in need of immediate remediation" as results of inspections conducted in PY2023 submitted their reports simultaneously with the notification of inspection results.
+These firms include those that were found to have the following issues:

-These firms include: